warmersun/warmersun.github.io/game.md

 ## Timing is everything

 Players are reminded by the facilitator that more than anything else, what determines if a company will succeed in implementing an idea is timing.
-Does it intercept the the exponential growth curve at the right time?
+Does it intercept the exponential growth curve at the right time?
 Is it too early or too late?

 Players will bet on their ability to level up the technology needed for their implementation.